mitre-public/open-aria/docs/ADRs/yamlOverProperties.md

 - YAML is a serialization framework like Avro and GSON.
 The power of YAML serialization means the cleanest code you can create with YAML is better than the cleanest code you can create with `Properties`.
 However, the ugliest code you can create with YAML is worse than the ugliest code you are likely to create with `Properties`.

-### Advice for using YAML {#advice}
+### Advice for using YAML

 1. YAML is great for replacing a list of command-line arguments with a simple text file like `config.yaml`.
 The text file can directly correspond to a static helper class defined right beside the main method (i.e., `org.mitre.openaria.RunableProgram$ConfigOptions`).
-1. It is better to create static helper classes (e.g., `ClassIWant.Builder` or `ClassIWant.Supplier`) with YAML than the actual "target class" (e.g. `ClassIWant`).
+2. It is better to create static helper classes (e.g., `ClassIWant.Builder` or `ClassIWant.Supplier`) with YAML than the actual "target class" (e.g. `ClassIWant`).
     - **Why:** Designing a class to be correctly built through YAML parsing imposes constraints on the implementation of the class.
 Imposing these constraints on an ephemeral Builder or Supplier (rather than directly on `ClassIWant`) will **drastically** simplify code when creating complex classes.
 When creating simple classes this is a trivial extra step.
-1. YAML is great for **powerful dependency injection that supports externally written code**.
+3. YAML is great for **powerful dependency injection that supports externally written code**.
 Use this pattern to inject "Plugin Strategy Objects" from external code-bases.
     1. Declare an interface in your project you will expect others to implement on their own in some unknown external code-bases (e.g. `FileParser`, `OutputSink`, or `InterfaceMyAppUses`).
-    1. Use YAML to name a class that implements `Supplier<InterfaceMyAppUses>`.
+    2. Use YAML to name a class that implements `Supplier<InterfaceMyAppUses>`.
 The Supplier layer is important because it makes life easier for our unknown external collaborators.
 Using a Supplier means our unknown collaborators can focus on correctly implementing  `InterfaceMyAppUses` in one class and push all "YAML compatibility requirements" to the class that implements `Supplier<InterfaceMyAppUses>`.
-    1. Next, Use YAML to create the `Supplier`.
+    3. Next, Use YAML to create the `Supplier`.
 Then call the Supplier's `.get()` method.
 This pattern allows the injected Supplier class to call a regular old constructor AND it allows the implementation of `InterfaceMyAppUses` to ignore all "Yaml  compatibility concerns".

-1. Learn how to use `PluginFactory` and `YamlConfigured` to create Suppliers that provide "Plugin Strategy Objects" from external code-bases.
+4. Learn how to use `PluginFactory` and `YamlConfigured` to create Suppliers that provide "Plugin Strategy Objects" from external code-bases.
 For example, ARIA code needs to send its output "somewhere" (see `OutputSink` interface).
 The OutputSink used for a particular execution of ARIA is a configurable component.
 It is important for ARIA to support "injecting" OutputSinks that are defined outside the ARIA codebase.
 See `org.mitre.openaria.airborne.OutputConfig.Builder` for an example of injecting unknown OutputSinks by creating objects that implements `Supplier<OutputSink<AirborneEvent>>`.

 ```